The joints are where two or more bones meet, their function is to enable movement of the skeleton. There are several

-Manipulation of the joint back into its proper location.
-Your veterinarian may attempt to manipulate the joint back, this will be performed under anaesthesia.
-Once the joint has been put back in place X-rays will be taken to make sure it is where it should be.
-Please do not try to put the joint back into place yourself, this needs to be performed by a skilled professional to avoid further damage to the area.
+- Manipulation of the joint back into its proper location.
+Your veterinarian will manipulate the joint back into place while the cat is under anesthesia.
+Once the joint has been put back in place, follow up X-rays can determine that the joint is back in its correct position.
+Do not put the joint back into place yourself.
+A skilled veterinarian must perform this to avoid further damage to the area.

 - Surgery may be required for severe dislocations and/or hip dysplasia.
 Read here for more detailed information.

-NSAIDs to reduce inflammation and antibiotics may both be prescribed if your cat has had a dislocation surgically repaired.
+- NSAIDs to reduce inflammation and antibiotics if your cat has had a dislocation surgically repaired.

-Painkillers may be prescribed although once the joint is back in place pain should be greatly reduced.
+- Painkillers to relieve pain, once the joint is back in place pain will resolve.

-- Physiotherapy may be necessary once the joint has started to heal to help strengthen the joint and surrounding muscles.
+- Physiotherapy: In some cases, the veterinarian will recommend physiotherapy once the joint has started to heal to help strengthen the joint and surrounding muscles.